-Buyers can find what they're looking for with the wide range of designs in Downtown Houston.
+Looking to buy a new home?
+The community of Downtown Houston features a wonderful variety of designs to choose from.
 Most common in this neighborhood are attached homes, which usually have home owner association fees ranging from $985 to $2,200, and taxes for the year range from as low as $3,259 to as high as $15,422.
 There are also a variety of single-family homes.
 Those usually have home owner association fees ranging from $985 to $2,200, and taxes for the year range from as low as $5,753 to as high as $11,905.

 Around Downtown Houston